haha454/cpp-order-book/HACKING.md

 These are targets you may invoke using the build command from above, with an additional `-t <target>` flag:

-#### `coverage`

-Available if `ENABLE_COVERAGE` is enabled.
-This target processes the output of the previously run tests when built with coverage configuration.
-The commands this target runs can be found in the `COVERAGE_TRACE_COMMAND` and `COVERAGE_HTML_COMMAND` cache variables.
-The trace command produces an info file by default, which can be submitted to services with CI integration.
-The HTML command uses the trace command's output to generate an HTML document to `<binary-dir>/coverage_html` by default.

-#### `docs`

-Available if `BUILD_MCSS_DOCS` is enabled.
-Builds to documentation using Doxygen and m.css.
-The output will go to `<binary-dir>/docs` by default (customizable using `DOXYGEN_OUTPUT_DIRECTORY`).

 #### `format-check` and `format-fix`

 These targets run the clang-format tool on the codebase to check errors and to